Oct 27, 2025

 Dr. Prats Disarms a Hijacker

-Sometime in 1962 or 1963 Dr. Benito H. Prats boarded a flight from Havana to Camaguey that was hijacked to the U.S. It never got there.
+Sometime in 1962 or 1963 Dr. Benito H. Prats boarded a flight from Havana to Camaguey that was hijacked to the U.S. Except it never got there.
 The exact date is no longer known, but the story and its surprise ending is now family lore.

 Passengers Boarding a DC-3